Practice Guides

 With that in mind, here is a short and simple meditation practice to help you connect with your heart.
 You can come back to this before doing any meditative practice if that feels helpful.

-It is also worth saying that the conditions of people’s lives aren’t entirely within their control – there are plenty of factors like systemic oppression, poverty and personal challenges – that will make it more difficult or impossible for individuals to cultivate the space for gaining the benefits of practice in their life.
+It is also worth saying that the conditions of people’s lives aren’t entirely within their control – there are plenty of factors, like systemic oppression, lack of resources and personal challenges – that will make it more difficult or impossible for individuals to cultivate the space for gaining the benefits of practice in their lives.

 This doesn’t mean that it isn’t still meaningful to practice, but it’s important to recognise that sometimes what is needed most in life is practical support or just the acknowledgement that life can be really hard.

-Being sensitive has a lot of negative valence attached to it in modern culture, but if you can create the right conditions for it, sensitivity is actually a huge gift that allows you to pick up on subtle forms of beauty, magic and connection in life.
+Being sensitive has a lot of negative valence attached to it in modern culture, but if you can create the right conditions for it, sensitivity is actually a huge gift that allows you to pick up on all the subtle forms of beauty, magic, and connection in life.

 One of the things I am most passionate about is shared practice.